Skip to main content

 How DACS supports creators through collective licensing

-In 2024, DACS paid out £5.3 million in royalties to artists, estates and their representatives.
+In 2024, DACS paid out £5.3 million in royalties from collective licensing schemes to artists, estates and their representatives.

 Claim Payback royalties through us

-Has your work been published in a book, magazine or been shown on TV?
+Has your work been published in a book, magazine or been shown on TV in the UK?
 You’re probably eligible for Payback royalties, in addition to other copyright royalties you may already have received.
 Payback covers secondary uses of your works, like photocopying, scanning and cable retransmission.

 I know plenty of illustrators and designers that do it every year and some might get £30 and some might get thousands.
 No matter how much you get, it is all money that you deserve, so go get it!